Combined Bachelor’s/Advanced Degree Opportunities

 Advising

 Please note that changes in graduate admission criteria or program availability may impact a student’s ability to be readmitted into the graduate program.
-Students are responsible for following all graduate requirements including the limit on the time required to complete the degree and/or the applicability of how a course may apply to the graduate degree.
+Students are responsible for following all graduate regulations including the limit on the time required to complete the degree and/or the applicability of how a course may apply to the graduate degree.
 Students interested in pursuing this option should consult with the appropriate college or school as soon as possible.

 2. Combined Bachelor’s/Juris Doctorate (JD) Degree Programs

 A number of DePaul undergraduate programs and DePaul’s College of Law offer 3+3 Bachelor’s/Juris Doctorate degrees for high-achieving first-year undergraduate students.
-These approved 3+3 Bachelor’s/JD programs pair specific undergraduate majors with the Juris Doctorate degree.
+These approved 3+3 bachelor’s/JD programs pair specific undergraduate majors with the Juris Doctorate degree.

 In order to maintain status in the program, students must demonstrate satisfactory progress toward completing their undergraduate coursework in three years, including the successful completion of: